-- 4.12 In accordance with the Audit Commission's Code of Audit Practice, the Council receive regular reports on elements of its internal control environment, including performance management, risk management, financial management and governance. - 5 AUDIT COMMISSION: PROTECTING THE PUBLIC PURSE - 5.1 A checklist issued by the Audit Commission entitled 'Protecting the Public Purse' was completed during the year. - 5.2 Authorities were encouraged to use the checklist to ensure that they have sound governance and counter-fraud arrangements in place and that they are working as intended. - 5.3 No issues were highlighted as a result of this review.

-- 6 NATIONAL AUDIT OFFICE FACT SHEET: GOVERNANCE STATEMENTS GOOD PRACTICE OBSERVATIONS - 6.1 A fact sheet issued by the National Audit Office entitled 'Governance Statements: Good Practice Observations from our Audits' 2012-2013 was completed during the year.
-Authorities were encouraged to answer the 'challenge questions' to support better governance. - 6.2 No issues were highlighted as a result of this review. - 7 GRANT THORNTON DOCUMENT: WORKING IN TANDEM 2014 - 7.1 Grant Thornton carried out this annual review to encourage organisations improve their performance by learning from their peers, both within their own sector and beyond. - 7.2 There was a focus on three areas; risk leadership, partnerships and public communications.
-These areas were examined and no issues were highlighted as a result of this review. - 8 GRANT THORNTON DOCUMENT: 2016 TIPPING POINT - 8.1 The report examined the resilience of local government to the financial, economic, demographic, policy and other challenges that the sector faces.
-The Financial Governance checklist was completed and no issues were highlighted. - 9 SIGNIFICANT GOVERNANCE ISSUES
+- 4.10.
+In accordance with the Audit Commission's Code of Audit Practice, the Council receive regular reports on elements of its internal control environment, including performance management, risk management, financial management and governance. - 5.
+AUDIT COMMISSION: PROTECTING THE PUBLIC PURSE - 5.1.
+A checklist issued by the Audit Commission entitled 'Protecting the Public Purse' was completed during the year. - 5.2.
+Authorities were encouraged to use the checklist to ensure that they have sound governance and counter-fraud arrangements in place and that they are working as intended. - 5.3.
+No issues were highlighted as a result of this review. - 6.
+NATIONAL AUDIT OFFICE FACT SHEET: GOVERNANCE STATEMENTS GOOD PRACTICE OBSERVATIONS - 6.1.
+A fact sheet issued by the National Audit Office entitled 'Governance Statements: Good Practice Observations from our Audits' 2012-2013 was completed during the year.
+Authorities were encouraged to answer the 'challenge questions' to support better governance. - 6.2.
+No issues were highlighted as a result of this review. - 7.
+GRANT THORNTON LOCAL GOVERNMENT GOVERNANCE REVIEWS: WORKING IN TANDEM 2014 AND 2015 ALL ABOARD - 7.1.
+Grant Thornton carries out annual reviews to encourage organisations to improve their performance by learning from their peers, both within their own sector and beyond. - 7.2.
+The reviews focussed on governance of the organisation, governance in working with others, governance of stakeholder relationships, risk leadership and public communications.
+These areas were examined and no issues were highlighted as a result of this review. - 8.
+GRANT THORNTON DOCUMENT: 2016 TIPPING POINT - 8.1.
+The report examined the resilience of local government to the financial, economic, demographic, policy and other challenges that the sector faces.
+The Financial Governance checklist was completed and no issues were highlighted. - 9.
+LOCAL GOVERNMENT TRANSPARENCY CODE 2015 - 9.1.
+This document sets out the minimum data that local authorities should be publishing, the frequency it should be published and how it should be published.
+It also sets out details of data that the Government recommends local authorities to publish.
+There were no significant issues to raise in this area.